cfpb/salesforce-docs/README.md

 - [Operations](/_pages/operations.md)

-#### 2. Standards
+#### Standards

-Note that technical design and implementation is reviewed by the [SwAG - Software Advisory Group] (https://github.cfpb.gov/SoftwareDevelopment/Software-Advisory-Group) and signed off by the Principal Architect and the CoE.
+Note that technical design and implementation is reviewed by the Software Advisory Group (SwAG) and signed off by the Principal Architect and the CoE.

 - [FAQs](/_pages/FAQs.md)
 - [T&I Org Structure](/_pages/Org-Chart.md)